jynxwk/univa/README.md

 # UNIVA
-A little python program that makes it simple to create your own little cmd window with functionality
+A little python program that makes it simple to create your own little command line window with functionality

 ## Docs

-### Tutorial

 ### Introduction
 Open the app.py file.
 It should look something like this: